mccright/rand-notes/pip-setup.md

 # On Linux:
 `<currentDevDirectory>/<venvEnv>/Lib/site-packages/pip/_vendor/certifi/cacert.pem`

-Sometimes you are on a new system or a multi-user system that you have not used befor and things are just not working right.
+Sometimes you are on a new system or a multi-user system that you have not used before and things are just not working right.

 You might break down and `trust` pip's default component repositories.